Jathsin/HypermediaSystems/README.md

 # HypermediaSystems
 Project inspired in Carson Gross´s book: HypermediaSystems.
-Consists on a native HTTP SPA Contact Application.
+Consists of a native HTTP SPA.